Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation

 Figure~\ref{fig:compiled_circuit} illustrates the recursive construction of the circuits.
 We first compile the original circuit into a level-$L$ circuit, where the required concatenation level $L$ is determined depending on $M$ and $\epsilon$.
 For each $l=L,L-1,\ldots,1$, we further compile the level-$l$ circuit into the corresponding level-$(l-1)$ circuit using level-$l$ gadgets, i.e., level-$(l-1)$ circuits to implement level-$l$ elementary operations.
 The construction here is different from the conventional protocol with concatenated codes~\cite{G} in that the circuits here are composed of elementary operations acting on registers rather than qubits, and that the procedure of converting a level-$l$ circuit to a level-$(l - 1)$ circuit depends on $l$.
+Unlike the conventional protocol, errors in the multiple qubits belonging to the same register may be highly correlated in our construction, and thus, we use the register as a unit in place of the qubit.
 The gadgets used in this compilation are designed to satisfy appropriate conditions for fault tolerance.
 To keep the overall space overhead constant, we design each level-$l$ gadget to use only a constant number of additional auxiliary level-$(l-1)$ registers per encoded level-$l$ register.
-See Methods for detail of our construction.
+See Methods for details of our construction.